thma/generic-persistence/README.md

 Deleting Person with id 123456
 ```

-Summarizing, we can state that most of my design goals are met.
+Summarizing, we can state that there is virtually no boilerplate code required in the user code.
+The only thing we have to do is to derive the `Data` type class for our data types.
+The library takes care of the rest.

 I'm eager to learn if you would regard such a persistence API as useful and if you have any suggestions for improvements!
+Do you thing it makes sense to continue working on it, or are there already enough libraries out there that do the same?

 ## A deeper dive into the library